Tyler School of Art

 Permission to Take Courses At Another Institution

-Consistent with University policy, students will not receive transfer credit for courses taken at another institution while they are matriculated (Degree Seeking) at Temple University unless prior permission has been obtained.
-The required permission form is available on the Senior Vice Provost for Undergraduate Studies web site.
-Students will not receive credit for courses taken at another institution while matriculated at Temple, unless prior permission is received from their school or college through their advising center.
+Consistent with University policy, students will not receive transfer credit for courses taken at another institution while they are matriculated (Degree Seeking) at Temple University unless prior permission has been obtained from Tyler Advising.
+The required Permission to Take Courses Elsewhere form is available under the University Forms Channel on TUPortal.
+Full instructions regarding the permission process are available at: http://www.temple.edu/vpus/documents/permission_courses_elsewhere.pdf.

 Tyler School of Art does award second bachelor's degrees if the first degree is unrelated to the field of study.
 Students with limited studio experience often do not have a portfolio of work and required studio credits to enter a Master's degree program so a second Bachelor's degree provides time and space to develop skills and build a body of artwork.
 The B.F.A. degree prepares students to be practicing artists and thus a graduate degree may not be required for many vocational aspirations.
 Students interested in Art History should consider the M.A. in Art History degree program instead of a second bachelor's degree.
 Students who do not meet the minimum admissions criteria for the M.A. in Art History should discuss their interest in the program with Tyler Admissions, the Art History M.A.
 Program Director or the Art History Department Chair to explore their options.